-In 2016, Barclay will present work as part of Glasgow International, Glasgow, Scotland and the Gwangju Biennale, Gwangju, South Korea.
+In 2016, Barclay presented new work as part of Glasgow International, Glasgow, Scotland and the Gwangju Biennale, Gwangju, South Korea.

-Recent group exhibitions include; ‘Vienna Biennale 2015: Ideas for Change', The Museum of Applied Arts, Vienna, Austria; ‘Generation: 25 Years of Contemporary Art in Scotland', Scottish National Gallery of Modern Art, the Scottish National Gallery and the Scottish National Portrait Gallery, Edinburgh, Scotland (2014); ‘Funktion/Dysfunktion', Kunstzentrum, Neues Museum, Nürnberg, Germany (2013); ‘The Sunday Curators', SWG3 Gallery, Glasgow, Scotland (2013); ‘21 Revolutions: Two Decades of Changing Minds', Glasgow Women's Library, Glasgow, Scotland (2012); ‘You, Me, Something Else', Gallery of Modern Art, Glasgow, Scotland (2011); ‘Structure and Material: Claire Barclay, Becky Beasley, Karla Black', Yorkshire Sculpture Park, Yorkshire, UK; ‘Travelling to The New Art Gallery Walsall, Walsall', UK (2011); ‘What Matters', Worcester Art Museum, Worcester, UK (2010); ‘Material Intelligence', Kettles Yard, Cambridge, UK (2009); ‘If it didn't exist you'd have to invent it: a partial Showroom history', The Showroom, London, England (2006) and ‘British Art Show 6', Baltic, Gateshead, UK (2005).
+Recent group exhibitions include ‘William Hunter and the Anatomy of the Modern Museum', The Hunterian, Glasgow, Scotland, travelled to Yale Center for British Art, New Haven, Connecticut, USA (2018-2019); ‘Strange Foreign Bodies', The Hunterian, Glasgow, Scotland (2018); ‘Vienna Biennale 2015: Ideas for Change', The Museum of Applied Arts, Vienna, Austria (2015); ‘Generation: 25 Years of Contemporary Art in Scotland', Scottish National Gallery of Modern Art, the Scottish National Gallery and the Scottish National Portrait Gallery, Edinburgh, Scotland (2014); ‘Funktion/Dysfunktion', Kunstzentrum, Neues Museum, Nürnberg, Germany (2013); ‘The Sunday Curators', SWG3 Gallery, Glasgow, Scotland (2013); ‘21 Revolutions: Two Decades of Changing Minds', Glasgow Women's Library, Glasgow, Scotland (2012); ‘You, Me, Something Else', Gallery of Modern Art, Glasgow, Scotland (2011); ‘Structure and Material: Claire Barclay, Becky Beasley, Karla Black', Yorkshire Sculpture Park, Yorkshire, UK; ‘Travelling to The New Art Gallery Walsall, Walsall', UK (2011); ‘What Matters', Worcester Art Museum, Worcester, UK (2010); ‘Material Intelligence', Kettles Yard, Cambridge, UK (2009) and ‘British Art Show 6', Baltic, Gateshead, UK (2005).

-Barclay's works are included in prominent collections, including Touchstones Rochdale, Manchester, UK; Scottish National Galleries, Edinburgh, Scotland; the British Council, London; Tate Modern, London; MUDAM, Luxembourg; Arts Council Collection, London, England; Moderna Museet, Stockholm, Netherlands and Worcester Art Museum, Massachusetts, USA.
+Barclay's works are included in prominent collections, including Touchstones Rochdale, Manchester, UK; Scottish National Galleries, Edinburgh, Scotland; British Council, London; Tate, London; MUDAM, Luxembourg; Arts Council Collection, London, England; Moderna Museet, Stockholm, Netherlands and Worcester Art Museum, Massachusetts, USA.